Licensing of sex establishments

 Your Right of Appeal

-Any person aggrieved by a refusal to be granted a licence or by any condition to which a licence is subject may appeal to the Magistrates' Court.
+If your licence application is refused, or is approved but with a condition you don't agree with, you can appeal to the Magistrates' Court.
 An appeal against a decision made at the Magistrates' Court may be appealed at the Crown Court but the decision of the Crown Court is final.

 Offences and Penalties